Amazon Sponsored Products vs Sponsored Brands: What’s the Difference?

 Often the smartest path is not “Either/or” but “Both.”
 Use Sponsored Products to push high-margin or top-selling SKUs.
 Run Sponsored Brands campaigns in parallel to build awareness around new lines.
 Use data from Sponsored Products to feed what you promote in Sponsored Brands.
 If some SKUs convert very well, showcase them in your brand banner.
 Adjust budgets dynamically.
 If your Sponsored Brands campaign isn’t delivering ROI, shift budget toward Sponsored Products temporarily.

-What FNDCommerce Recommends
+What Strategy Does FNDCommerce Recommend?

 We’ve seen clients get the best results when they: Start with Sponsored Products to test what works (keywords, images, price points).
 Once you have products with strong conversion metrics, scale up with Sponsored Brands.
 Allocate a small portion of your budget purely for awareness.
 Even if conversion is lower, visibility pays off long term.
 Monitor performance closely – especially CPC and ACoS – and don’t be afraid to shift spend.
 What worked last month might underperform this month.